tstordalen/subset-rank-select/README.md

 We refer to the README of Alanko et al (see below) for instructions on how to build the project and run the tests, but first we note:

 - The E. Coli data takes 5GB, and the ERR5035349 takes about 18 GB.
 However, 8GB of RAM should be sufficient to run the experiments.
-You can limit RAM usage when creating the SBWT index (the algorithm it uses disk), and the SBWT index for each of the data sets is at most 1.2GB.
+You can limit RAM usage when creating the SBWT index (the algorithm uses disk), and the SBWT index for each of the data sets is approximately 1.2GB.
 - They refer to the `microbenchmark` build target, which no longer exists.
 Use `rank_query_benchmark` to build the rank benchmark.